Niloy333/eegFloss/README.md

 ### TIB Detection and Accelerometer Requirements
 - Automatic TIB detection using the eegMobility model is validated only for Zmax data.
-- If you want to test it for another device, ensure that the tri-axial accelerometer data:
-   - is measured in units of g,
-   - falls within a range of ±2g (clip extreme values if needed)
-   - includes gravitational acceleration (meaning the normalized data should center around 1g).
+- If you want to test it for another device, ensure that the tri-axial accelerometer data is measured in units of g, falls within a range of ±2g (clip extreme values if needed), and includes gravitational acceleration (meaning the normalized data should center around 1g).
 - Analyzing EEG data without accompanying accelerometer signals may lead to the removal of some arousals due to lack of motion information.

 ### Miscellaneous
 - For non-Zmax devices, verify that sampling rates are correct.
 If initial results are suboptimal, consider applying normalization techniques.
 - Thoroughly read and **update all the fields** in the input-output cells according to your dataset and desired outputs before running the script.
-- The package has been tested on:

-   - Windows 10 and 11
-   - Ubuntu 24.04.2
-   - macOS Sequoia 15.3.1 (MacBook Air, 2018)
+- The package has been tested on Windows 10 and 11, Ubuntu 24.04.2, and macOS Sequoia 15.3.1 (MacBook Air, 2018)
 - Known issue on Linux: **Could not initialize GLX**.
 To solve this, ensure that step 3 of [Installation](#Installation) was done correctly.
 Then try (one by one):

    -`pip install PyQtWebEngine`